sebastianbirk/udacity-aml-engineer-nanodegree/03_aml_capstone/capstone_project_azure_machine_learning_engineer/README.md

 # Capstone Project: Azure Machine Learning

 In this capstone project of the Azure Machine Learning Engineer Nanodegree, a classification model is built to predict whether employees are at risk of leaving a company, a phenomenon called attrition.
 The model is trained on the IBM HR Analytics Employee Attrition & Performance dataset from Kaggle (https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).
 Both AutoML & Hyperdrive are used to train different models and tune their hyperparameters.
-The best performing model is deployed to Azure Container Instance (ACI) and it is shown how the model endpoint can be interacted with.
+The best performing model is deployed to Azure Container Instances (ACI) and it is shown how the model endpoint can be interacted with.
 The chosen evaluation metric is AUC_weighted as the dataset is characterized by imbalance in the class label.

 ## Project Set Up and Installation